top of page

 0000 atoms.jpg

-Atticus is utilizing a proprietary topical delivery system involving highly engineered silica particles (Z-pods®) loaded with the endocannabinoid, anandamide (AEA).
-AZP-AEA would be applied in a topical formulation to stabilize the highly unstable AEA and to sustainably deliver it to inflamed skin lesions, resulting in modulation of the inflammatory process via the cutaneous endocannabinoid system.
+Atticus is utilizing a proprietary quasi-topical delivery system involving highly engineered silica particles (Z-pods®) loaded with the endocannabinoid, anandamide (AEA).
+ATC-001 essentially creates a drug depot and sustainably delivers AEA to inflamed skin lesions, resulting in modulation of the inflammatory process via the cutaneous endocannabinoid system.
 Importantly, because AEA is endogenous and Z-pods are 100% amorphous silica, there are no anticipated toxicities associated with daily administration.
-If approved, AZP-AEA could minimize the need for off-label use of other medications known to have significant limitations and therefore could ultimately become first-line topical therapy.
+If approved, ATC-001 could minimize the need for off-label use of other medications known to have significant limitations and therefore could ultimately become first-line topical therapy.

 Barber

-Y200 is a purified extract from a tree found in southeast Asia and it has been shown to have an effect on mitochondrial function.
-Deficiencies in mitochondrial activity lead to excessive skin wrinkling and hair thinning, among others.
+ATC-002 delivers Y200, a mitochondrial activating molecule.
+Deficiencies in mitochondrial activity lead to excessive skin wrinkling and hair loss, among others.
 It was speculated that Y200 had poor skin penetration and a short duration-of-effect on mitochondrial function so using Z-pods as a sustained release delivery mechanism might improve the function.

 Silky White Fabric